 Your employer must - taking into account the operation of the company - comply with your requests for taking holiday insofar as possible.
 Your employer has a reinforced obligation to comply with your request if you would like to take the main holiday during your child's school summer holiday.
 However, circumstances in the company’s operation may still prevent your request from being met - e.g. the necessity of maintaining minimum staffing levels.

+You should plan your holiday as early as possible.
+In the event that you and your employer cannot reach an agreement, and your employer insists that you take the holiday at a specific time, you must be notified of this in good time.
 If it is your main holiday, you must give notice of this at least three months before it begins, and if it is another holiday, you must give notice one month before it begins, unless exceptional circumstances prevent this.

+In general, neither you nor your employer can change a holiday once it has been planned.
+In the event that you meet with unforeseen circumstances, e.g. illness in your family, you must try to reach an agreement with your employer on a postponement of your holiday.
 Your own illness is considered an obstacle to taking holiday time.
 Read more about this under the section on “Illness in connection with holiday”.

 If you have not taken all of your holiday days during the holiday leave period (i.e. before 31 December), you have the option of concluding an agreement with your employer on transferring your holiday days that excess 20 to the next holiday leave period.